dfinity/portal/samples/dex.md

 ### Depositing Tokens

-Depositing tokens is more straightforward because DIP20 provides a richer interface to interact with.
+Depositing tokens is more straightforward because IS20, DIP20  and other token standards provide a richer interface to interact with.

 -   The user calls the `approve` function of the token canister.
 This gives the exchange the ability to transfer funds to itself on behalf of the user.